harshitsinghai77/SmartMirror-using-python-and-raspberry-pi/README.md

 # Internet of Things
 The Internet of Things is a concept defined as a network of connected physical objects (Internet of things, 2016).
 It’s often viewed as the next step for the internet.
 Recently it has gained a lot of popularity predicting that in the future most everyday objects will be connected to each other and will be able to interact in smart ways.
 The Smart Mirror will eventually become one of these connected objects in our households and if we think about it being able to communicate with other objects the possibilities become endless.

-# Morty, The Intelligent Mirror: Bennett University - CSE 3 Sem (2016 Batch) Project
+# Video - Morty, The Intelligent Mirror: Bennett University - CSE 3 Sem (2016 Batch) Project

 [![Morty, The Intelligent Mirror: Bennett University - CSE 3 Sem (2016 Batch) Project](https://img.youtube.com/vi/D1HC7mAmzjA/0.jpg)](https://www.youtube.com/watch?v=D1HC7mAmzjA)